 Seven Seconds to Make an Impression

 How you present yourself will affect how people perceive you.
+Actually, according to our research, the first seven seconds of encounter is the most important in setting an impression.
 While some feel limited by this stark and obvious fact, others feel liberated, artistically expressing their inner selves through their external appearances.

 Yet, even for the cynical and most apathetic of our surface-crazed society, more often than not, one’s taste in fashion, music, literature, etc. will align with whichever corporate, scientific or creative circle one finds most appealing.
 Perhaps this sounds a bit too judgmental, but can you blame me for assuming that someone wearing a suit & tie, reading Donald Trump’s latest nonfiction, is a business person?